Pseudogap in electron-doped cuprates: Strong correlation leading to band splitting: Introduction

-In this Article, we report on an ARPES study of the electron-doped cuprate Pr$_{1.3-x}$La$_{0.7}$Ce$_x$CuO$_4$ (PLCCO, $x = 0.02$) showing spin-glass and disordered AFM behaviors at low temperatures.
-The sample was protect-annealed under strongly reducing condition to efficiently remove excess oxygen \cite{Adachi2013}.
-We have investigated the band structure along various directions in momentum space, and found that the pseudogap is indeed strongly momentum dependent and becomes invisible in the antinodal region.
-The results are consistent with CDMFT calculations, and support the scenario that the proximity to the Mott insulating state universally gives rise to the $s$-symmetry pseudogap both for the hole- and electron-doped cuprates as if they are miniaturized Mott gaps.
+In this Article, we report on an ARPES study of the electron-doped cuprate Pr$_{1.3-x}$La$_{0.7}$Ce$_x$CuO$_4$ (PLCCO, $x = 0.02$) showing spin-glass and disordered AFM behaviors at low temperatures ($T_{\rm N} \simeq 140$ K, see Materials and Methods for the definition of $T_{\rm N}$).
+The doped electron concentration was estimated from Fermi surface area to be $n_{\rm FS}= 0.10\pm 0.01$.
+This spin-glass state suggests close proximity to the phase boundary with superconducting states in the phase diagram~\cite{Kuroshima2003}.
+The samples were protect-annealed under strongly reducing condition to efficiently remove excess oxygen \cite{Adachi2013}.
+We investigated the band structure along various directions in momentum space, and found that the pseudogap is indeed strongly momentum dependent and becomes invisible in the antinodal region.
+Even more importantly, the momentum position of the gap was found to deviate from the AFM BZ boundary around the antinode, which is incompatible with AFM pictures of the pseudogap.
+Qualitatively the same ARPES spectra were also obtained for a superconducting $x = 0.05$ sample ($n_{\rm FS}= 0.13\pm 0.01$) with $T_c = 24$ K showing a disordered AFM behavior ($T_{\rm N} \simeq 85$ K).
+These results are consistent with \af{cluster dynamical-mean-field theory (CDMFT)} calculation, which takes into account \af{short-range} electron correlation precisely and is relevant to the disordered AFM state, and support the picture that the dynamical correlation with the correlation length of a few lattice spacings is of direct relevance to the pseudogap formation for the electron-doped cuprates.